Anjali-KR-stack/Mall-Customers-Data-Cleaning/README.md

 Spending Score: 1 to 100 (valid range)
 Conclusion

-The dataset is clean, consistent.
+The dataset is clean and consistent.